Ever wonder how the wine got its “score”? Now you can be the Judge!

 Williamson, a UC Davis Wine Executive Program alumnus, believes wine should be approachable to all.
 Regardless if you are a Sommelier at a five star dining establishment or a wine newbie, Williamson’s relaxed style and dry wit makes Virginia wine education fun.

 Tickets are extremely limited and anticipated to sell out prior to the festival gates opening.
+This event will be held from 11:30 -4:30pm on Saturday and Sunday.
 Click here for tickets.

 Neil Williamson serves as President of The Trellis Group, LLC, (TTG) a marketing agency focused on East Coast based wineries.
 In addition to their full time clients, TTG also serves wineries on a project basis.